 What do you do at PSS and how long have you been here?
-I teach the Cedars (grades 6 & 7) part-time.
-I’ve been involved with the PSS community for nine years, during which time I’ve worked with all the age groups and taught art.
+I am currently the educator for the Sage’s Outdoor Afternoons program.
+I’ve been involved with the PSS community since 2009, during which time I’ve worked with all the age groups and taught art.

 What initially attracted you to work at PSS and what do you value about working here now?
 Kyla brought me along one day from an after-school program we worked at together.
 Initially, I wasn’t sure if this school was the place for me, but over the years I’ve come to see what a magical place it is.
 In many ways, it reflects the accepting and inclusive world I hope and work to create.
 No matter where my life leads, I’ll always be connected to this community in some way.